unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 [[toc]]

 ## Introduction
-<uns/> provides an interactive command line interface to create and manage your wallets, your UNS protocol tokens and your UNIK NFT tokens.
+<uns/> provides an interactive command line interface to create and manage your crypto accounts, your UNS protocol tokens and your UNIK NFT tokens.

 **Livenet is not launched yet, please use sandbox**.